ENR 2019 Top 100 Green Building Contractors and Design Firms: Sustainability Intensifies

 Another collaborative effort is the Embodied Carbon in Construction Calculator (EC3) by the Carbon Leadership Forum.
 EC3 is a business-driven tool that helps stakeholders easily understand the embodied carbon of the structures they build and facilitates more informed decision-making when sourcing materials to reduce the impact of that embodied carbon.

-Webcor has partnered with the Forum to develop the tool, says Jenelle Shapiro, Webcor’s senior sustainability manager.
+Several major industry firms have joined in supporting EC3.
+Webcor has partnered with the Forum to develop the tool, says Jenelle Shapiro, its senior sustainability manager.
 “We see EC3 as a tool for our clients and ourselves to make more informed decisions by evaluating the carbon impact of multiple options,” she says.

 NBBJ is currently beta testing EC3 on major project work, including the global headquarters for Microsoft in Redmond, Wash., says Peter Alspach, director of design performance.
 “The open source platform has been developed by the University of Washington in collaboration with many industry partners like Skanska.
 This tool changes the game,” he says.